 The sports coach enabled all children to have access to sporting activities that they may not have had the opportunity to be part of outside of school.
 The children were excited and engaged during their weekly session with the coach.
 Ensuring that teaching staff were part of these sessions means that they will be able to carry on good practice when teaching their own P.E lessons.

 Real P.E is a progressive scheme, based on learning and applying fundamental movement skills.
 The scheme is proven to enable children to 'create positive relationships with physical activity for life'.
 The scheme is embedded within the curriculum and many of the units link to the fundamental British Values and SMSC.

-Pupils and staff were asked to complete a questionnaire on the impact of Real P.E.
+Pupils and staff were asked to complete a questionnaire on the impact of Physical Education within school.

 'I enjoy taking part in yoga sessions because it helps me to focus'.

 'The games we play are so fun and I now know how to evade a defender!'